aashrai/brahma-dao/README.md

 }
 ```
 ### Go Beyond
-Create more powerful DAO's with support for validations, defaults and much more.
+Create more powerful DAO's with support for validations, defaults, sorting, filtering and much more.
 Refer the [Wiki](https://github.com/gozefo/brahma-dao/wiki) to know more.

 ## Project Brahma
 This repo is a part of project brahma, a suite of annotation processors built with :hearts: by folks at [Gozefo]( https://www.gozefo.com/) engineering to remove boilerplate in our java projects.